PuTTY and SSH Key-Based Authentication (Windows)

 Optional: Disable Sudo Password Prompt or Extend Timeout in Linux

-See: Disable Sudo Password Prompt or Extend Timeout in Linux
+For detailed instructions and to understand the implications, see: Disable Sudo Password Prompt or Extend Timeout in Linux

 Let me know if this helped.
 Follow me on Twitter, Facebook and YouTube, or 🍊 buy me a smoothie.